AdaptOver: Adaptive Overshadowing Attacks in Cellular Networks: Discussion

 The presented attacks integrate the adversarial transmission into the legitimate time-frequency grid and overshadow only relevant parts.
 Approaches for detecting fake base stations based on broadcast signals, e.g., based on synchronization signal strength or configuration information, are therefore not directly applicable since those are not affected.
 Similarly, signing broadcast messages as proposed in \cite{hussain_insecure_2019, singla_look_2021,3gpp_3gpp_2022} will not prevent an AdaptOver attack.

-The impact of the DoS attacks could be to some extent mitigated by UEs re-attaching more frequently.
+The impact of the DoS attacks could be reduced by UEs re-attaching more frequently.
 This does not prevent a repeated attack but would increase the load on the attacker.
 Indeed, in case a UE receives a service or attach reject message \emph{without} integrity protection, 3GPP specifies to wait 30-60min (T3247) before a reconnection attempt~\cite{3gpp_3gpp_2020}.
 Most of the tested phones do not implement this timer.

 In 5G, the permanent identifier is encrypted before transmission on the uplink, which prevents the IMSI extractor attack.
 However, two registration requests can be linked together, as implemented in~\cite{chlosta_5g_2021}.
-The attack, which until now uses a fake base station, could in the future also be implemented using AdaptOver.
-This means that approaches to fix the AKA protocol, such as \cite{wang_privacy-preserving_2021}, should be implemented.
+The attack, which until now uses a fake base station, can in the future also be implemented using AdaptOver.
+This means that fixes to the AKA protocol, such as \cite{wang_privacy-preserving_2021}, should be implemented.

 Since the attacker transmits and is not assumed to be capable of annihilating signals, some physical-layer trace remains.
 In general, the attacker does not have the same channel as the victim and overshadows a benign transmission.
 These properties could be used by physical-layer detection techniques.
 Such an approach might measure the temporal consistency of channel state information obtained from reference signals and detect increases in overall signal power or look into the behavior of the transport layer protocol to spot obvious modifications. \ac{sic} has been proposed as a countermeasure against signal overshadowing~\cite{ludant_sigunder_2021,cover_broadcast_1972}.
 In order to detect and separate overshadowed signals, the receiver first decodes the message, resamples it, and subtracts it from the (buffered) incoming signal.
 The receiver then proceeds to decode the resulting signal again.
 If another message is detected, it concludes that it is subject to an overshadowing attack. \ac{sic} might prove effective if the adversarial signal has amplitude and frequency information different enough from the overshadowed signal.